plan-systems/design-docs/PLAN-API-Documentation.md

 ## Persistent Data Interface
 - The **Persistent Data Interface** ("PDI") is an abstraction for append-only storage shared by a PLAN community.
 It stores all of a community's channel entries and is _cryptographically exclusive_ to its members.
 - The PDI embraces an append-only model so that a wide range of replicating data types and distributed ledgers can be used as an implementation.
+[Liveness vs Safety](PLAN-Proof-of-Correctness.md#Liveness-vs-Safety) discusses how a particular distributed ledger can be a great fit for one community but a poor fit for another.
 - PDI transactions ("channel entries") are modeled as immutable and permanent (though content mutability is recreated virtually in PLAN's intermediate channel database layer).
-- A conventional centralized shared database can also be used to implement the PDI, offering performance and convenience for small communities that are getting started.
-- The PDI offers [portability](PLAN-Proof-of-Correctness.md#Proof-of-Storage-Portability), so a community could start with a centralized server for convenience/availability, and later migrate to a distributed ledger that scales down the road.
+- A central database server can also be used to implement the PDI, offering performance and convenience for small communities that are getting started.
+The PDI offers [portability](PLAN-Proof-of-Correctness.md#Proof-of-Storage-Portability), so a community could start with a central database for convenience/availability, and later migrate to a distributed ledger designed for scale.
 - In [go-plan](http://github.com/plan-tools/go-plan), the interface `StorageSession` in [StorageProvider.go](http://github.com/plan-tools/go-plan/blob/master/pdi/StorageProvider.go) is the heart of the PDI.

 ---